 Service discovery mechanisms [1-5] such as Service Location Protocol (SLP), Universal Plug and Play (UPnP), Jini and Bluetooth SDP have similar characteristics, but defer widely in implementation.
-Basically, they provide the mechanisms to allow discovery of services according to certain device/service types, advertisement of services if it is a peer-to-peer architecture, such as in UPnP and Bluetooth SDP, or registration of services to a central catalogue, such as in SLP and Jini, which enlists all available services in the network.
-Furthermore, most technologies do not provide indefinite use of a service.
-Instead, a leasing concept is used so service usage time is restricted by an expiry time to allow garbage collection.
+Basically, they provide the mechanisms to allow discovery of services according to certain device/service types and advertisement of services if it is a peer-to-peer architecture, such as in UPnP and Bluetooth SDP, or registration of services to a central catalogue, such as in SLP and Jini, which enlists all available services in the network.
+Meanwhile, service usage time is restricted by an expiry time or lease to disallow indefinite use of a service and ensure garbage collection.